AyoubCoding21/vimrc/README.md

 # Commits, issues and infos

-Unfortunately, This script (exec.sh) has only Termux and Debian linux support, but you can copy .vimrc for other OSes.
+Unfortunately, This script (exec.sh) has only Termux and Debian linux support, but you can still copy .vimrc for other OSes and install packages using your package manager.

 I will be happy for commits and issues and pull requests so we can make our software better.